How to Troubleshoot Connectivity Issues

 - Unplug the PoE box from the wall outlet.

 - Unplug the router itself.
+DO NOT PRESS THE RESET BUTTON ON THE ROUTER.

 - Watch the lights stop blinking and turn off.
 After 30 seconds, plug the cords back into the PoE box and test to see if your internet has resumed working.
 Note: It’s extremely important to wait the full 30 seconds.